tuxedocomputers/Tuxedo-Linux-Kernel-Self-Signed-Certificate/README.md

 sudo mokutil --timeout -1
 ```
 11. Reboot
-12. MOKManager should pop up before Grub -> Use the menu to verify the imported keys (if you close the MOKManager by accident without having the key verified, you must run the mokutil commands again before reboot, see 4.-11.)
+12. MOKManager should pop up before Grub
+13. Select "Enroll MOK" and follow instructions on screen to verify the imported keys
+14. If you close the MOKManager by accident without having the key verified, you must run the mokutil commands again before reboot, see 4.-11.
-13. Reboot to UEFI menu and activate Secure Boot
+15. Reboot to UEFI menu and activate Secure Boot
-14. If you close the MOKManager by accident without having the key verified, you must run the mokutil commands again before reboot

 ## Troubleshooting

 On TUXEDO OS and *buntus, if `/var/lib/shim-signed/mok/MOK.der` does not exist on your system you can generate it with `sudo update-secureboot-policy --new-key` (you still need to enroll it afterwards as described in 9.).
-You might need to reinstall all DKMS packages after that for the respective modules to be signed with the new key.
+You need to reinstall all DKMS packages after that for the respective modules to be signed with the new key.